The Legacy of Compañero Ernesto Bustillos – ¡PRESENTE- AHORA Y SIEMPRE!

 To the community he was known as “el Maestro Bustillos.”
 With the intention of remembering the man, his ideas, as well as his lifelong commitment to struggle, we refer to him as “compa Neto.”
 Whenever we uttered any of these names, they were spoken with respect, admiration, and – at certain times and among certain people – intimidation.

 He died on March 26, 2012 from complications of an illness he had been suffering from for years, but had refused to tell anyone how poor his health really was, and he was unwilling to openly complain about the intense pain he had been carrying the last years of his life.
 It was a terrible shock when we heard that compa Neto had passed away.
-He was too young when he succumbed to his illness, having only weeks before celebrated his 61st birthday.
+He was too young when he succumbed to his illness, having recently celebrated his 61st birthday.
 Nonetheless and through it all, he pushed himself (and those of us around him) to think critically, continuously be self-critical, to study history and politics at all times, and to have liberation struggle foremost on our minds, always.

 To better honor his legacy, compa Neto must be remembered as a man of numerous qualities.
 He was an educator, journalist, and an exceptional organizer.
 He was a theoretician, internationalist, and unrepentant combatant for class struggle.
 He was forever a barrio-based homeboy, friend, and a comrade.
 He was in fact, one of those a rare cases in human history where one person can develop leadership in multiple capacities – compa Neto was important in many ways to many people.